 This course is nationally recognised throughout Australia

-This one (1) day course will prepare you for driving a 4x4 vehicle in the top end of the Northern Territory.
+This course is approved for the NTG contract D16-0047.
+This training will prepare you for driving a 4x4 vehicle in the top end of the Northern Territory.

 Learn key skills in driving a four wheel drive vehicle and navigating outback roads in safely.
 Our Nationally Accredited one (1) day four wheel drive training course is 90% practical and 10% theory.
 It is performed in your own work vehicle to ensure best results, our 4x4 defensive driving courses are limited to ten (10) students per course and a maximum of three (3) students per vehicle.
 All students must have a current drivers license.
 Complete our booking inquiry form, or give us a call, to discuss your four wheel drive training requirements.

 Watch this 10 second video on dusty Darwin dirt roads.
 It may change your attitude towards driving.

 Voluntary cancelation of Australian Carbon Credits Units (ACCCUs) (Kyoto) as emission offset.
 (10 x units (tonnes CO2 -e).
 Jawoyn Association has, on behalf of the buyer, voluntarily cancelled these Kyoto units in the ANREU under, part 6 of the Australia National Registry of Emissions units Act 2011.
 This cancellation is publicly recorded at www.cleanenergyregulator.gov.au/ANREU/Data-and-information.